tungstenfabric/tf-tripleo-heat-templates/README.md

   ExternalContrailControlIPs: <comma separated list of IP/FQDNs of K8S master nodes>
   ExternalContrailAnalyticsIPs: <comma separated list of IP/FQDNs of K8S master nodes>

+  # Use rbac (tf-operator enables RBAC in case if Keystone auth is used)
+  #(If rbac is not desire disable it in TF Operator and adjust this setting)
+  AAAMode: rbac

   # Enable SSL for neutron plugin and compute nodes
   ControllerExtraConfig:
     contrail_internal_api_ssl: True